🎧 [PLAYBACK: SOUND ON]

 (VISUAL EDITION)

-What starts with assault by French fry and ends with a shattered patella?
+What starts with assault by French fry and ends with a shattered femur?

 Verhoeven’s seven-act Machiavellian tragedy disguised as high-gloss sleaze, that’s what.